-If you or a family member have ever experienced pain from wisdom teeth, you may have questioned if this type of pain is normal.
-Maybe you contacted a dental professional, or maybe you tried to tolerate the pain on your own.
+If you or a family member have ever experienced pain from wisdom teeth, you may have wondered if this type of pain is normal.
+Perhaps you contacted a dental professional or tried to tolerate the pain on your own.
 This discomfort could be caused by a condition known as pericoronitis, which commonly affects wisdom teeth as they begin to break through the gum tissue.
-Here's what to know about this infection and how your dentist may approach pericoronitis treatment.
+Here's what to know about this condition and how your dentist may approach pericoronitis treatment.

-As a review in the International Journal of Dental and Medical Research (IJDMR) notes, there are a number of symptoms associated with pericoronitis, including pain, swelling, bad breath and a bad taste in the mouth.
-Other symptoms can include inflammation in the flap of tissue that covers the erupting tooth (known as the pericoronal flap) and pus discharge from the area.
-If this condition is left untreated and the infection spreads, it can possibly become life-threatening.
+As a review in the International Journal of Dental and Medical Research (IJDMR, an open-access, online journal published in India) notes, there are a number of symptoms associated with pericoronitis, including pain, swelling, bad breath and a bad taste in the mouth.
+Other symptoms can include tenderness in the flap of tissue that covers the erupting tooth (known as the pericoronal flap), and pus discharge from the area.
+If this condition is left untreated and the problem spreads, it can become life-threatening in some cases.

-According to the American Association of Oral and Maxillofacial Surgeons (AAOMS), electing to not have wisdom teeth removed increases a person's chances of developing pericoronitis.
-These teeth are prone to infection because there's often little space left in the back of the mouth for them to erupt into, and people commonly have difficulty cleaning that far back in their mouths.
+According to the American Association of Oral and Maxillofacial Surgeons (AAOMS), electing not to have wisdom teeth removed increases a person's chances of developing pericoronitis.
+These teeth are prone to problems as there's often little space left in the back of the mouth for them to erupt into, and people commonly have difficulty cleaning that far back in their mouths.

-Overall general health does not affect the likelihood of someone getting pericoronitis, as the BJGP article explains.
-The only exception to this is upper respiratory infections, which are better known as the common cold.
-This illness can sometimes precede the development of pericoronitis, and the article concludes that 43% of patients with pericoronitis had a cold prior to the infection.
+Overall, general health does not affect the likelihood of someone getting pericoronitis, as the BJGP article explains.
+The only exception to this is upper respiratory conditions, which are better known as the common cold.
+This illness can sometimes precede the development of pericoronitis, and the article concludes that 43% of patients with pericoronitis had a cold prior to the condition.

-The AAOMS recommends most people to have their wisdom teeth taken out during early adulthood.
-When people decide to leave in their wisdom teeth, it can lead to other problems over the course of a lifetime, such as periodontal disease and dental decay.
-Interestingly enough, even if your wisdom teeth aren't causing pain, it doesn't mean the area is healthy.
+The AAOMS recommends that most people have their wisdom teeth taken out during early adulthood.
+When people decide to leave in their wisdom teeth, it can lead to other problems over the course of a lifetime, such as periodontal disease and dental cavities.
+Interestingly enough, even if your wisdom teeth aren't causing pain, this doesn't mean the area is healthy.
 It's always best to have your dentist check your teeth to ensure they're coming in properly.